 WW I Helped the Cause

-Progressives successfully pushed for nation-wide prohibition during WW I. They argued that grain used for alcoholic beverages was needed for the war effort.
-In addition, they also stressed that most brewers were German or of German heritage.
+Progressives successfully pushed for nation-wide prohibition during WW I. They argued that grain used for alcoholic beverages.
+But it was needed for the war effort.
+They also stressed that most brewers were German or of German descent.
 The US was at war with Germany.
 So they portrayed brewers as un-American.

-Progressives also pictured producers and sellers of alcohol as parasites who ensnared youths into alcohol addiction.
+Progressives also pictured producers and sellers of alcohol as parasites.
+They ensnared youths into alcohol addiction.
 They strongly opposed drinking in moderation.
 This, they insisted, was simply starting on the road toward ruination and early death.
 Again, the answer was simple.
 It was prohibition.

-Folsom, B. No More Free Markets or Free Beer: the Progressive Era.
-Lanham, MD: Lexington, 1999.
+- Folsom, B. No More Free Markets or Free Beer.

-Horowitz, D. (Ed.)
+- Horowitz, D. (Ed.)
 Inside the Klavern.
 The Secret History of the Ku Klux Klan of the 1920s.
-Carbondale: SIU Press, 1999.

-This website is informational only.
-Thus it takes no position on prohibition and progressives.
+- This site gives no advice.
+Thus it gives none on prohibition and progressives.